Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ***
 ### Arianrod Labyrinth
 It's not called a Labyrinth for nothing !
-The way it work is that each rooms have 1 or 2 machine with a number on it.
-Addition those numbers and the result indicate which room the teleporter will sent you two.
+The way it work is that each rooms have 1 or 2 machines with a number on it.
+Add those numbers and the result indicate which room the teleporter will sent you to.
 When instead of a number the second machine is an operation, apply it to the first number.
-You can interact with every machine to switch between two possible positions.
+You can interact with every machines to switch between two possible positions.

 Here are my notes on which rooms are needed to get to which numbers.
 The way to read it is Room Number you want to reach > Room Number that can send you there.
 For example